babelfish-for-postgresql/babelfish_project_website/_usage/command-line.md

 ```

 There are a couple of things worth mentioning here: First of all, we have to use
 <code>GO</code> to make Babelfish execute the command.
-This is just like in standard MS SQL,
+This is just like in standard Microsoft SQL Server,
 as well as in Sybase.
 But there is more, which might be alien to users
 experienced with PostgreSQL: <code>SELECT 1+1</code> does not yield a column title, so to
 ensure that a title is provided, we need to alias the column.
 You need to be aware